 Radiotherapy uses high energy waves to treat cancer.
 You can have radiotherapy for penile cancer externally or internally.
-Find out more about how you have this.

 When you might have it

 Surgery is usually the main treatment for penile cancer.
 You might have radiotherapy for the following reasons:

 - instead of surgery if you can’t or don’t want to have an operation

 - instead of surgery to lymph nodes in the groin

 - after surgery if there is a risk that cancer cells are left in the groin